cliargs

 Parse without configurations

-This library provides the function Parse which parses command line arguments without configurations.
-This function automatically divides command line arguments to options and command arguments.
+The Cmd struct has the method which parses command line arguments without configurations.
+This method automatically divides command line arguments to options and command arguments.

 cmd.Name // app